kathryndavies/todolist/README.md

 DELETE /api/v1/tasks/{taskId}

 You can test them using postman or any other rest client.
-Postman tests are provided in **** GET DIRECTORY NAME, ADD INSTRUCTIONS ON HOW TO USE POSTMAN TESTS *****
+Postman tests are provided: Postman/ToDoList.postman_collection.json